Have you been wondering how to earn with crypto? There are many real ways to make money with crypto that work.

-Nearly all cryptocurrency projects, platforms, companies, right from the back bedroom startup on a shoestring to serious companies with venture capital and dozens of employees have referral programs.
+Nearly all cryptocurrency projects, platforms, and companies, right from the back bedroom startup on a shoestring to serious companies with venture capital and dozens of employees have referral programs.

-If you get your family, friends, acquaintances, enemies, anybody really to sign up/open an account/send money, chances are you can capture some of that with a referral bonus, or commission.
+If you get your family, friends, acquaintances, enemies, or anybody really to sign up/open an account/send money, chances are you can capture some of that with a referral bonus, or commission.

-Unfortunately, the crypto scams also have referral programs.
+Unfortunately, crypto scams also have referral programs.
 I wouldn’t be surprised if a lot of people are making money off of crypto in this way.

 How much money is being made off of scams in cryptocurrencies I couldn’t say, I am sure it is significant.
 Now there is an interesting research project.

 Spot the scams